jeffgrunewald/maverick/README.md

 ## Use

-Maverick builds the webserver handler by reading annotations on functions you want to expose as part of your API.
+Maverick builds on top of the [Elli](https://github.com/elli-lib/elli) webserver and creates the webserver handler by reading annotations on functions you want to expose as part of your API.
 To publish a function, add `use Maverick` to your module and the `@route` attribute to the relevant functions.
 Pass a keyword list of options to the route attribute including the `:path` and you're off to the races.

 Once you add the `Maverick.Api` to your application supervision tree and start the app, Maverick compiles your routes into an Elli handler module and sends incoming requests